Women in Finance Charter

 Since July 2016, Direct Line Group has been a signatory of the Women in Finance Charter.
 The Charter is a commitment by HM Treasury and signatory firms to work collaboratively to build a more gender balanced and diverse industry.

-Our long term focus on investing in women means we have significantly strengthened representation at the most senior levels of our business.
-At the end of 2021, women made up:
+Our long-term focus on investing in women means we have significantly strengthened representation at the most senior levels of our business.
+At the end of 2022, women made up:

 To help meet our Charter pledge, we have:

-- Introduced inclusive hiring principles, which include the use of language decoders for job adverts, a stronger focus on diverse shortlists, anonymised CVs and panel based interviewing.
+- Introduced inclusive hiring principles, which include the use of language decoders for job adverts, diverse shortlisting standards, anonymised CVs and panel-based interviewing.

 - Focussed on identifying our high-potential women and supporting their personal growth by investing in coaching and development programmes.